-#16 – Can I get term life quotes without personal information?
+#16 – Can I get term life insurance quotes without personal information?

 Term life insurance quotes are generally anonymous.
 Most tools only ask for age, gender, height, weight, and tobacco use.

 Some may ask for identifying personal information such as name, address, and phone number so an agent can contact you to follow up on your quote, but there are plenty of companies that don’t ask for those things.

 Life insurance for foreign nationals in any country is complicated.
 If you’re a U.S. citizen looking to get term life in Canada, there are very specific criteria.
 Typically, you must fall into one of these categories:

 - Openwork permit

 - Convention refugee status